copdips/copdips.github.io/_posts/2018/2018-05-19-setting-up-jekyll-with-minimal-mistakes-theme-on-windows.md

 ---
-title: "Setting Up Jekyll With Minimal Mistakes Theme On Windows"
+title: "Setting up Jekyll with Minimal Mistakes theme on Windows"
 excerpt: "Preview Jekyll blog locally on Windows with the Minimal Mistakes theme."
 tags:
   - jekyll